-It depends on the type of transfer and the parties involved but a rule of thumb is 4-12 weeks.
+It depends on the type of transfer and the parties involved.
+A rule of thumb is 4-12 weeks.

 Is flexible drawdown available?

-Defined contribution pension schemes should be able to offer flexible drawdown but it depends on providers rules and a transfer may be needed to get this benefit.
+Defined contribution pension schemes should be able to offer flexible drawdown.
+But, it depends on providers rules you may need to transfer your pension to get this.